Microsoft/azure-docs.hu-hu/articles/active-directory/develop/quickstart-v2-aspnet-core-web-api.md

     [Route("[controller]")]
     public class WeatherForecastController : ControllerBase
     {
-        // The Web API will only accept tokens 1) for users, and 2) having the "access_as_user" scope for this API static readonly string[] scopeRequiredByApi = new string[] { "access_as_user" };
+        // The web API will only accept tokens 1) for users, and 2) having the "access_as_user" scope for this API static readonly string[] scopeRequiredByApi = new string[] { "access_as_user" };

         [HttpGet]